Dpkg::Deps(3perl) libdpkg-perl Dpkg::Deps(3perl)

 only).
 Dpkg::Deps::Multiple dependencies are built on top of this

-object and combine several dependencies in a different manners.
+class and combine several dependencies in different manners.

 Dpkg::Deps::AND represents the logical "AND" between dependencies while